RoshanGym/roshan-gym-ops/README.md

 # Roshan Gym Ops — deployment guide

-This is a real, database-backed version of the Roshan Gym app: Next.js on Vercel, Postgres on Supabase.
+This is a real, database-backed version of the Roshan Gym app: Next.js on.
+Vercel, Postgres on Supabase.
 Follow these steps in order.

 ## 1. Create a Supabase project